eduardo-vitral/scalefree/README.md

                 software.
 - `ROTATION.md`: Contains instructions for models with rotation.
 - `VPSHAPES.md`: Contains instructions for the computation of the velocity profiles.
-- `VPOS.md`: Contains the formalism for plane-of-sky velocity moements.
+- `VPOS.md`: Contains the formalism for plane-of-sky velocity moments.

 ### Installation